manybugsdev/blog/devto/I_made_LINE_animated_stickers_with_SVG_and_JavaScript/index.md

-# How to make APNG animations with SVG and JavaScript.
+# How to make APNG animations with SVG and JavaScript

 ## Motivation